Frontierland at Magic Kingdom (Rides, Dining, and Shopping)

 Related: Big Thunder Mountain Railroad at Magic Kingdom

 During the show, you will see eighteen backwoods bears performing a number of tunes.
-Walt Disney inspired this unique performance, initially conceived to be implemented in a ski resort that never came to fruition.
+The attraction was originally created based on an original idea of Walt Disney.
+It was supposed to be implemented at a ski resort that unfortunately never came to fruition.

 Tom Sawyer Island